 Natasha Bowen is a New York Times bestselling author, a teacher, and a mother of three children.
 She is of Nigerian and Welsh descent and lives in Cambridge, England, where she grew up.
 Natasha studied English and creative writing at Bath Spa University before moving to East London, where she taught for nearly ten years.
 Skin of the Sea is her debut novel and the start of an epic series born out of her passion for mermaids and African history.
 Natasha is obsessed with Japanese and German stationery and spends stupid amounts on notebooks, which she then features on her secret Instagram.
 When she's not writing, she's reading, watched over carefully by Milk and Honey, her cat and dog.
 Follow her on Twitter at @skinofthesea.

-An Instant New York Times Bestseller An NPR Best Book of 2021 A PopSugar Best New Book – November 2021 A Publishers Weekly Best Book of the Year Children’s Africana Book Awards – 2022 Honor Book for Older Readers
+An Instant New York Times Bestseller An NPR Best Book of the Year A PopSugar Best New Book – November 2021 A Publishers Weekly Best Book of the Year Children’s Africana Book Awards – 2022 Honor Book for Older Readers

 "Bowen has built an impressive mythology to buttress her fairy tale, and it's a pleasure to discover this world through Simi's eyes." —The New York Times